bklaing2/realms-of-resurgence/Resources/Scribe.md

 ## Ability 2 #needs/name #todo

+As an action, choose to sever the Mantic Connection of an active Glyph.
+Push the Mantic Energy from that rune into the attacker, doing 1d6 per Glyph Tier and pushing the attacker back 5ft per Glyph Tier if the are large or smaller.
+This can also be done as a reaction when attacked.

 Learn 1 Tier 1 [[Mantic Manipulation#Runic Circles|Rune]]
 Learn 1 Tier 2 [[Mantic Manipulation#Runic Circles|Rune]]
 Learn 1 Tier 3 [[Mantic Manipulation#Runic Circles|Rune]]